This article has been updated for 2021.

 Once you choose a topic or type in your question, it displays the most relevant answer along with links to pages where you can find more information.
 It also asks for your feedback about the experience so that they can improve it further.

-The Hmlet chatbot, built by the team here at Brew Interactive, provides the information you need to find yourself a new home easily.
-At the onset, it introduces itself and asks you a few questions to understand your preferences and interests.
+The Hmlet chatbot, built by the team here at Brew Interactive, provides the information you need to find homes or lifestyle services in Singapore, Hong Kong, Sydney, and Tokyo.
+At the onset, it introduces itself and asks you to choose the city you’re most interested in.

 Depending on the option you select, the chatbot responds appropriately to help and assist you with the information you are looking for.
 Even if you are just browsing, it allows you to learn more about their service or stay updated about their latest happenings.